WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 Vuex uses a single store which can have multiple modules that can be namespaced.
 In our setup we have several namespaced modules inside `src/store` that Nuxt uses to create a single store.
 In Pinia, the equivalent of a Vuex namespaced module is a single store.
 Namespacing is achieved by giving a store its `id`.
 All Pinia stores are separate modules, and are usually kept in a `src/stores` folder to emphasize that.
 To use a store `X` from store `Y`, you need to call `useXStore` inside `storeY`.
 I couldn't find a way to create a central store equivalent to what we have now.
 So, when using the store in components, we would have to import all the stores that the component uses, instead of using a single `useStore()` call.
-This means that we will need to do more refactoring.
+This means that there will be more than single-line changes in the components.

 ### Pinia store definitions

 Pinia currently supports two types of store definitions: **options store** and **setup store**.
+As a team, we lean towards using the _setup store_, not the _options store_.

 **Options store** is similar to the Vuex store: it has `state`, `getters` and `actions`.
 It could be easier to convert the current Vuex modules into the Pinia options stores as the structure is almost the same, with the main difference being the fact that the mutations are converted into actions, and lack of `context` parameter for actions, and `state` parameter for mutation.